Severe Thunderstorm

 injuries.

-Check for burns in two places.
-The injured person has received an electrical
+for burns in two places.
+The injured person has

 damage, broken bones, and loss of hearing or eyesight.
 People struck by